gelaechter/ziti-box-cli/README.md

 This CLI Utility let's you manage Ziti Boxes.

-Ziti Boxes are Linux Router boards that act as an entry into an OpenZiti network.
+Ziti Boxes are Linux Router boards that act as a LAN gateway into an OpenZiti network.
 This CLI utility intends to make the creation of disk images and for flashing these as easy as possible.